-1. A non-disciplinary grievance or a grievance related to an oral or written reprimand must be filed within twenty-eight (28) days of the occurrence giving rise to the grievance or the date the grievant knew or could reasonably have known of the occurrence.
-All other disciplinary grievances, disability separation grievances or grievances related to layoff must be filed within twenty-eight (28) days of the effective date of the discipline, disability separation or layoff.
-This twenty-eight (28) day period will be used to attempt to informally resolve the dispute.

-2. The preferred method of filing a written grievance is by email.
+- 1. A non-disciplinary grievance (excluding a non-disciplinary separation grievance or a grievance related to an oral or written reprimand must be filed within twenty-eight (28) days of the occurrence giving rise to the grievance or the date the grievant knew or could reasonably have known of the occurrence.
+All other disciplinary grievances, non-disciplinary separation grievances, disability separation grievances or grievances related to layoff must be filed within twenty-eight (28) days of the effective date of the discipline, non-disciplinary separation, disability separation or layoff.
+This twenty-eight (28) day period will be used to attempt to informally resolve the dispute. - 2.
+The preferred method of filing a written grievance is by email.
 The parties acknowledge in some instances access to email is an issue, therefore, grievances may be filed via hard copy.